hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Messages.md

 * *Advanced configuration* \- See Step 4 below.
 * *Segment configuration* \- Click the button at the top of the create panel to configure any *Segment* configuration you want to apply to the message.
 (See [section](#Different Messages for Different Players) below)

 *4.* If the standard configuration available for your push notification messages doesn't give you what you want, you can use *Advanced configuration* for 3 supported providers.
-For each of these, a JSON template editor is provided, for example *iOs for Apple*:
+For each of these, a JSON template editor is provided, for example *iOS for Apple*:

 ![](img/Noti/11.png)